deepomicslab/plasmid_web/docs/Analysis_explore.md

 <div align=center><img src="/Ana_figures/comparison_result1.png" width="800"></div>

-In our demonstration, we showcase the query phages (shown in red), as well as the phages from the PhageScope database that are clustered together with queries (shown in blue).
+In our demonstration, we showcase the query plasmids (shown in red), as well as the plasmids from the PlasmidScope database that are clustered together with queries (shown in blue).

 <div align=center><img src="/Ana_figures/comparison_result2.png" width="800"></div>